-This method is in use until 2018-08-01.
-After that all domains using this method are revalidated using some other method listed here.
-CA Authenticates the Applicant and then validates that it is directly or indirectly the Domain owner in Domain Name Register.
+This method is no more used after 2018-08-01 and all domains using this method are revalidated using some other method listed here.

 • 3.2.2.4.2 Email, Fax, SMS, or Postal Mail to Domain Contact

 Telia may use Email address from Registrant section of Domain Name Register to check if the Applicant has the right to use the domain.
 Email is sent to the address including a random value.
 If the receiver confirms the domain request and know the random value the domain is approved.